leimbernon/rust_genetic_algorithms/README.md

 `CrossoverConfiguration`:
 - `number_of_points`: This attribute is only valid for crossover multipoint, and it indicates how many points will be made within the dna in crossover operations.

+`MutationConfiguration`:
+- `probability`: Indicates the probability for a given child to be mutated.
+This number must be between 0.0 and 1.0 both inclusive.
+- `method`: Indicates what mutation operator to use.

 `LimitConfiguration`:
 - `problem_solving`: You can select from a Minimization problem or a Maximization problem.